SaraMWillis/example-docs/docs/software/common_datasets/index.md

 ```

 ## Llama 2
-The Meta Large Language Model project has several datasets that we make available.
+The Meta Large Language Model project has several datasets that we make available under `/contrib/datasets/llama2`.

 ## NCBI Blast
-The Blast databases are provided in support of the Blast module.
+The Blast databases are provided in support of the Blast module under `/contrib/datasets/blast`.